Health and safety

 Places of worship must take measures to only admit people to the premises in sufficiently small numbers to make it possible to maintain that distance.
-This should be up to a maximum total of 50 people.
+This should be up to a maximum total of 50 people, including children.

 Places of worship must also take measures to limit close face-to-face interaction and maintain hygiene safeguards.